multiduplikator/mikrotik_EAP/README.md

 -> IOS: as above
 ```

+From here, you can configure the respective device to use your imported CA and certificate.
+WIN and IOS usually autoselect when trying ot connect.
+AND needs manual configuration.

 ### Final remarks

 Before deploying for real, make sure you check revokation works as expected, since you cannot delete certificates anymore (unless you remove all of them together with the CA).